Harrisxkhan/Fast-ai-Practical-Deep-Learning/chap 6/chap6.md

 Binary Split = Splits data into two groups. yes or no A deceiosn tree is a model that makes predictions by asking a seriis of yes? and no question about your data Random forest: Random forest is a collection of many decision tress trained on a random slices of data.

+For tabukar data we can use random forest..

+Random forests: Data split into branches , and doing like if else...

+We use this for to minimize overfitting..